 - no help for gunkan (battle ship) maki

 2. Traditional sushi making and bamboo serving set with wooden hangiri

 This set includes:

-- A wooden sushi rice tub (hangiri) that is used for mixing and cooling sushi rice while absorbing unwanted moisture and prevent mushy.
+- A wooden sushi rice tub (hangiri) that is used for mixing and cooling sushi rice while absorbing unwanted moisture and prevent being mushy.
 Available in 5 sizes (10 – 15inches).
-However, the 15.3 inch size seem to work best, at it would allow about 10 cups of cooked rice to be mixed, which is typical for a home electric rice cooker.
-Choose the size the work best for your party.
+However, the 15.3-inch size seem to work best, at it would allow about 10 cups of cooked rice to be mixed, which is typical for a home electric rice cooker.
+Choose the size that works best for your party.

 - 2 bamboo rice paddles for mixing rice in the tub